Inspector Rex

 Inspector Rex (German: Kommissar Rex; Italian: Il commissario Rex) is an Austrian-Italian police procedural television series created by Peter Hajek and Peter Moser.
 Originally an Austrian series aired from 1994 to 2004 on ORF 1, in 2008 it was revived as an Austro-Italian production on Rai 1 and, from the next year, was made fully in Italy, with occasional episodes set in Austria.
 Rai 1 eventually cancelled the Austro-Italian production in June 2015, after eight Italian seasons.

 The series follows the German Shepherd police dog Rex, his partners and the rest of the team at the Vienna Kriminalpolizei homicide unit, as they work together to solve crimes.
 From 2008, episodes are set in Rome.

 A spin-off series, Stockinger, focuses on Ernst Stockinger, one of the original members of the homicide division, was televised in 1996.
-International remakes include Polish Komisarz Alex (English title: Inspector Alex), set in Łódź (2012–present); Russian Muhtar's return (2004–2019, broadcast on Russia-1 and NTV); Portuguese Inspetor Max (2004–present); Lithuanian Inspektorius Mažylis (2014); Slovak Rex set in Bratislava (2017) and Canadian Hudson & Rex (2019–present).
+International remakes include Polish Komisarz Alex (English title: Inspector Alex), set in Łódź (2012–present); Latvian Inspektors Grauds (2002); Russian Muhtar's return (2004–2019, broadcast on Russia-1 and NTV); Portuguese Inspetor Max (2004–present); Lithuanian Inspektorius Mažylis (2014); Slovak Rex set in Bratislava (2017) and Canadian Hudson & Rex (2019–present).

 In October 2024, it was announced that Inspector Rex will return to television in 2026.
+"Rex: Vienna Calling" premiered April 13, 2026.

 Synopsis

-The original series is set in Vienna and focuses on the three-man staff of an office of the Kriminalpolizei - the Austrian Criminal Police - specifically a Mordkommission (homicide unit).
+The original series is set in Vienna and focuses on the three-man staff of an office of the Kriminalpolizei – the Austrian Criminal Police – specifically a Mordkommission (homicide unit).
 In addition to the three policemen, the office is staffed by a German Shepherd called Rex, the main star of the show, who functions variously as a cadaver dog, a sniffer dog (for both contraband and narcotics) and as another pair of eyes and ears for his team.

 The original team at the office consisted of Richard Moser, Ernst Stockinger and Peter Höllerer.
 This team was also assisted by forensic expert Dr Leo Graf and retired policeman Max Koch.
 The show had many changes in characters, including Christian Böck replacing Stockinger, Alexander Brandtner replacing Moser and former statistics officer Fritz Kunz replacing Höllerer.
 The final Austrian incarnation of the series featured a male-female duo of the clumsy Marc Hoffmann and a female officer Nikki Herzog working alongside Kunz.
 Dr. Graf is the only character to remain for the entire Austrian production of the series.

 In season eleven, the action moves to Rome, with Inspector Lorenzo Fabbri taking charge of the dog.
 Episodes were produced in both Italian and German.
 At the end of the season, Rex is apparently mortally wounded when he jumps on Fabbri's head to protect him from a bullet, but is shown in close-up still slightly breathing just before credits roll.
 The beginning of season 12 shows that Rex survived the bullet, when Fabbri takes Rex to the animal hospital.